This is where dreams become possibilities.

 The entire Hollins community strives to make the transition to college life as easy and enjoyable as possible for new students!
 Before the academic year begins, all new students participate in orientation with student leaders and faculty.
 Orientation kicks-off with the Road to Commencement on Front Quad, and the rest of the week includes fun and informative sessions about clubs and activities, academic programs, and on-campus services.
 Plus, orientation concludes with the Roanoke Romp, led by our fabulous student Orientation Leaders!

 HU Connect supports programming that brings together new students and current student mentors to build community among minority students and first-generation or limited-income students.
-Hollins’ First-Year Seminar program helps first-year students succeed academically during their transition to college life, and our Center for Learning Excellence is available in the library for students seeking extra support in math, writing, and other subjects.
+Hollins’ new CORE curriculum program helps first-year students succeed academically during their transition to college life, and our Center for Learning Excellence is available in the library for students seeking extra support in math, writing, and other subjects.

 Besides the cost of attendance, what other expenses do students have?